Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 Vaccinations in pregnancy

-The vaccinations recommended in pregnancy are Whooping Cough, Flu and Covid-19.
+The vaccinations recommended in pregnancy are RSV, Whooping Cough and Flu.
 Find out more about them here.

 Go to: Vaccinations in pregnancy